Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 At this time, the information about banking with them is not yet complete.

 Indeed, the offer itself is not yet ready.
 Here is what we can find about the banking features.
 You can hold several currencies and pay online with a virtual card.
-But the fees are very unclear about banking fees.
+However, the banking fees are very unclear.
 My interpretation of the fees is such:

 These are costly fees for a bank.
-If you cannot get money out of the account for free, it is not an acceptable bank account.
+If you cannot get money from the account for free, it is not an acceptable bank account.
 These fees make it only valid as a trading account since you do not want to get money out of it very often.

 Currently, they have no physical card.
 But one physical card is planned for later.
-And the website has no details on the fees of the physical card when it will come.
+The website has no details on the fees for the physical card when it comes.
 So we will have to wait and see for that part.

-I have talked to the FlowBank team about that, and they told me that currently, they want to focus on their trading system.
-This is why the information on the website about banking is not complete, and neither is the pricing.
-So, we should expect prices for the banking features to change in the future.
+I have talked to the FlowBank team about that, and they told me that they want to focus on their trading system currently.
+This is why the banking information on the website is not complete, nor is the pricing.
+So, we should expect prices for the banking features to change.

 However, the website contains a lot of information about their trading system.
 So, I will primarily focus on this aspect in this review.